PayHelper/payments-hub/docs/source/includes/api/_subscriptions.md

 type <br>(`required`)| string | Subscription type (either `recurring` or `non-recurring`). start_date <br>(`required`)| string | Subscription start date, by default current date, applies only for recurring subscriptions. method <br>(`required`)| string | Subscription's payment method.
-A value of payment method's code must be used here, e.g. `directdebit` (see [Payment Methods API](#payment-methods)).
+A value of payment method's code must be used here, e.g. `directdebit` (see [Payment Methods API](#payment-methods)). metadata <br>(`optional`)| object | Set of key/value pairs that you can attach to an object.
+It can be useful for storing additional information about the object in a structured format.

 ### Returns